Looking for places to visit in Kazakhstan? Look no further than this comprehensive guide to the world’s ninth-largest country.

-From the ultra-modern capital Nur Sultan (formerely known as Astana), to alpine Almaty, desert Aral and the Caspian resort of Aktau, there is enough to keep avid adventurers occupied for some time.
+From the ultra-modern capital Nur Sultan (formerly known as Astana), to alpine Almaty, desert Aral and the Caspian resort of Aktau, there is enough to keep avid adventurers occupied for some time.

-As well as being a mecca for outdoor enthusiasts, Kazakhstan offers plenty for those searching out more interesting destinations on the old Silk Road.
+As well as being a mecca for outdoor enthusiasts, Kazakhstan offers plenty for those searching out more interesting destinations along the old Silk Road and in Central Asia.

-The country is home to the Baikonour Cosmodrome where manned space missions start off, a former soviet nuclear testing site at Semipatalisnk, and the gulag complex at Karaganda.
+The country is home to the Baikonur Cosmodrome where manned space missions start off, a former Soviet nuclear testing site at Semipatalisnk, and the gulag complex at Karaganda.

 Top Places to Visit in Kazakhstan